numengames/alchemists-tower/README.md

 ### 🛡️ **Guardian Protocols**

-Protect the sacred forge with layers of mystical wards—authentication rituals, access hieroglyphs, and protective seals that ensure only worthy Oracles may enter.
+Protect the Alchemists’ Tower with layers of mystical wards—authentication rituals, access hieroglyphs, and protective seals that ensure only worthy Oracles may enter.

 ### 📜 **The Eternal Record**

-Every action, every decision, every world birthed or renewed is inscribed in the imperishable ledger—a chronicle that spans beyond time itself.
+Every action, every decision, every world birthed or renewed is inscribed in the Akashic Records—a chronicle that spans beyond time itself.

 ---

 ## 🛠️ The Arcane Technologies

-The Forge is built upon the most advanced mystical frameworks known to the digital realm:
+The Alchemists’ Tower is built upon the most advanced mystical frameworks known to the digital realm:

 ### Foundational Arcana